madMAx43v3r/chia-gigahorse/README.md

 You might also have to install latest Microsoft Visual C++ Redistributable: https://aka.ms/vs/17/release/vc_redist.x64.exe

+Latest versions also need OpenCL, which is provided by either the Intel, AMD or Nvidia GPU driver package.
+It is needed even if you don't plan on using it, so if you don't have any GPU, you can just install Intel's driver for example: https://registrationcenter-download.intel.com/akdlm/IRC_NAS/17207/intel_sdk_for_opencl_applications_2020.3.494.zip

 ### Limit GPU / RAM usage

 Please take a look at: